 The next step will be DNA analysis of the skeletons.

-"This will reveal how the different individuals are related with each other and if there are immigrants from other cultures, which isn't unlikely considering the vast trade networks," says Peter Fischer.
+"This will reveal how the different individuals are related to each other and if there are immigrants from other cultures, which isn't unlikely considering the vast trade networks," says Peter Fischer.

 Written by Jan Bartek - AncientPages.com Staff Writer